 I have tutored students from Sonoma State University in Finite Math.
 I have a B.A. in Mathematics.
 Finite Math is mostly Algebra II applied to business models.
 I have studied Markov Chains, and I understand them completely, although it appears that the course at SSU doesn't even go that far.
 I assure that I am highly qualified to tutor this subject.

-I taught Geometry at Santa Rosa High last year, and loved it.
-A pure Geometry course is all about proving more and more abstract ideas using a handful of unquestioned assumptions, or postulates, if you prefer.
 Today's high school courses in Geometry have more emphasis on measuring, reasoning, and applications.
 It is the branch of math that most easily connects pertinent, real-life & everyday examples to the rules of logical thinking.

 Grammar is the study of how words and their component parts combine to form sentences.